Research Frontpage

 • Whether third-party mentions keep outranking owned pages in citation supply chains.

-• Whether answer-first formatting and top-of-page placement continue to beat keyword-heavy or buried-intro content.
+• Whether answer-first formatting, top-of-page placement, and concise explanations continue to beat keyword-heavy or buried-intro content.

 • Whether AI visibility reporting becomes standard in mainstream tools rather than niche dashboards.